Let’s face it – acrylic nails are a great option for many women – but how bad are acrylic nails really?

 This is especially beneficial for those of you who suffer from weak and brittle nails.

 This feature is similar to the above benefit.
-Not only do acrylic nails look great fresh out of the salon, they will be looking great for weeks after.
+Not only do acrylic nails look great fresh out of the salon, but they will also be looking great for weeks after.

 They are generally more durable than your natural nails due to the quality of materials that the acrylic nails are made out of.
-Which means they will endure a bit more rough treatment in your day to day routine.
-Of course we do have to say that you can't go around prying cans open with them, but they will survive an occasional knock here or there.
+Which means they will endure a bit more rough treatment in their day-to-day routine.
+Of course, we do have to say that you can’t go around prying cans open with them, but they will survive an occasional knock here or there.

 In order to get those acrylics to bond to your nails, some strong adhesives are required.
 It is these adhesives and bonding agents that generally contain the harsh chemicals and strong smells you associate with salons.